Residue field domination in henselian valued fields of equicharacteristic zero: Introduction

 In \cite{distal}, Aschenbrenner, Chernikov, Gehret and Ziegler introduced a multi-sorted language $\mathcal{L}$ extending $\mathcal{L}_{\val}$ in which one obtains elimination of field quantifiers for any henselian valued field of equicharacteristic zero.
-In this extension, we expand the structure $(k, \Gamma \cup \{\infty \})$ by adding a new sort $\mathbf{k}/(\mathbf{k}^{\times})^{n}$ for every $n \geq 2$ together with the natural surjections $\pi_{n}:= \mathbf{k} \rightarrow \mathbf{k}/ (\mathbf{k}^{\times})^{n}$.
+In this extension, we expand the structure $(\mathbf{k}, \Gamma \cup \{\infty \})$ by adding a new sort $\mathbf{k}/(\mathbf{k}^{\times})^{n}$ for every $n \geq 2$ together with the natural surjections $\pi_{n}: \mathbf{k} \rightarrow \mathbf{k}/ (\mathbf{k}^{\times})^{n}$.
 A precise description of the language $\mathcal{L}$ is given in Definition \ref{3}.
 The multi-sorted structure $(\mathbf{k}/(\mathbf{k}^{\times})^{n} \ | \ n \in \mathbb{N})$ will play a fundamental role in the domination results, so we refer to them as the \emph{power residue sorts}.
-We identify $k/k^{0}$ with the residue field $k$. \\
+We identify $\mathbf{k}/\mathbf{k}^{0}$ with the residue field $\mathbf{k}$. \\

-This paper is organized as follows: \begin{enumerate} \item Section \ref{preliminaries}: we briefly summarize the relative quantifier elimination already known for henselian valued fields in equicharacteristic zero. \item Section \ref{dominationvalres}: we prove that over a maximal model, a valued field is dominated by the value group and the residue sorts in the language $\mathcal{L}$ introduced by Aschenbrenner, Chernikov, Gehret and Ziegler.
-We show as well that over a maximal field, a valued field is dominated by the residue sorts and the value group sort in the $\mathcal{L}_{\ac}$-language. \item Section \ref{fork}: we show that over a maximal model forking is determined by the residue sorts (residue sort) and the value group in the language $\mathcal{L}$ (or $\mathcal{L}_{\ac}$).
+This paper is organized as follows: \begin{enumerate} \item Section \ref{preliminaries}: we briefly summarize the relative quantifier elimination already known for henselian valued fields in equicharacteristic zero. \item Section \ref{dominationvalres}: we prove that over a maximal model, a valued field is dominated by the value group and the power residue sorts in the language $\mathcal{L}$ introduced by Aschenbrenner, Chernikov, Gehret and Ziegler.
+We show as well that over a maximal field, a valued field is dominated by the residue field and the value group sort in the $\mathcal{L}_{\ac}$-language. \item Section \ref{fork}: we prove that over a maximal model forking is determined by Shelah's imaginary expansion of the power residue sorts (residue sort) and Shelah's imaginary expansion of the value group in the language $\mathcal{L}$ (or $\mathcal{L}_{\ac}$).
 We assume the theory of the residue field to be $NTP_{2}$. \item Section \ref{domint}: we show that over a maximal model a valued field is dominated by the sorts internal to the residue field over the value group in the language $\mathcal{L}$.

-\item Section \ref{resolutions}: We introduce the notion of \emph{weak opacity} to construct resolutions for the class of henselian valued fields with residue field algebraically closed and whose value group is $dp$-minimal and satisfies the property $(P)$ (i.e. definably closed sets are models of the theory).
-We conclude this section by lifting the domination results to imaginary elements. \end{enumerate}